 Silica violations in numbers (per Bloomberg Law):

 - Failure to Monitor Exposure – 144 violations

 - Improper Reduction Methods – 141 violations

 - No Written Prevention Program – 125 violations

 - Inadequate Worker Education – 55 violations

-Additionally, in August a Virginia highway contractor received what could be the largest proposed fine for violating the new federal rules for protecting construction workers from silica dust.
-They faced charges of $304,130.
+Additionally, a Virginia highway contractor received what could be the largest proposed fine for violating the new federal rules for protecting construction workers from silica dust.
+They faced charges totaling $304,130.
 Proposed fines exceeding $5,000 are rare, according to enforcement records.

 Three of the violations were deemed willful, according to the Virginia Department of Labor and Industry, which enforces workplace safety regulations in the state, including:

 - Allowing workers to use jackhammers to remove concrete from a bridge deck without requiring respiratory protection or wetting the concrete to limit dust.

 - Failing to assess the potential exposure of workers to silica dust.